Appchemy/waitr-website/content/blog/advantages-of-a-point-of-sale-system.md

 #### Inventory Management

 You do not want to find yourself stuck with a shortage of products because the person responsible for inventory management did not manage to finish his tasks on time for products to be ordered.
 With a POS that process is automated.
 Inventory availability gets updated with every purchase and you get to gather vital information that can guide you in decisions regarding your purchasing program.
 Waitr gives you insight into your products' and services' performance and this information can be used to direct you in setting up a purchasing program.

+The following are benefits that are more related to a cloud-based pos system, which is a system that stores it's data online.

 #### Limitless Access